pytorch/glow/docs/AOT.md

 file into the constant weights variables memory area.
 * And need to initialize the mutable weights area with inputs (e.g. image data)
-* And finally, you need to invoke the `network_model_name` function with 3 parameters that are base addresses of the the memory areas for constant weights variables, mutable weights variables and activations.
+* And finally, you need to invoke the `network_model_name` function with 3 parameters that are base addresses of the memory areas for constant weights variables, mutable weights variables, and activations.
 * After `network_model_name` has returned, you can find the results of the mutable weights variables area.

-## A step-by-step example for the resnet50 network model
+## A step-by-step example of the Resnet50 network model

 There are concrete examples of integrating a network model with a project.
 You can find it in the `examples/compile_resnet50` directory in the Glow repository.
-Makefile with appropriate targets is provided for your convinience.
+Makefile with appropriate targets is provided for your convenience.

 ### Floating point network
 To build and run the example, you just need to execute: